Please keep safe covid-19. Plus a few help save tips below to save a little.

-Watch the use by dates and freeze if necessary especially the fruits, slice them bag them.
+Watch the use by dates and freeze if necessary especially the fruits, slice them and bag them.
 If still you have bananas going black don’t throw them freeze them for a later date or make a banana cake today.

 Try going without the milk in your teas and coffees or use dry powdered milk, mix with a little water to add to your pastry mix instead of milk.

 Keep your bread in a sealed airtight bag and if you have bread going stale, make a lovely desert like bread and butter pudding.
-If your not keen on desert then make bread crumbs with the bread this can also be frozen for a later date.
+If you’re not keen on desert then make bread crumbs with the bread this can also be frozen for a later date.

 If you have a little minced meat, mix the crumbs together to make a meatloaf or burgers.